 Meetings: every 2nd Tuesday of the month.

 - The RPS Distinctions (LAF) Group.
-Leader: Graham Sergeant FRPS
+Leader: Lorna Brown ARPS

 The group helps those who wish to try for Licentiate (LRPS), Associate (ARPS) and Fellow (FRPS) distinctions.
-It is run by our FRPS members, who have experience of the RPS Distinction Panels, and it is also open to and attracts photographers from outside the Club.
+This year, Lorna Brown will be leading the group while special advice will still be available from our own FRPS members, who have experience of the RPS Distinction Panels, and it is also open to and attracts photographers from outside the Club.

 The Licentiate requires a good demonstration of sound photographic skills – such as differential focus, close up and wide-angle compositions, portraiture, nature or landscape, and different shutter speed use.
 These must all be presented with excellent technical skills (no over-sharpening for instance) in ten images presented as a cohesive ‘panel’, that is, the images complement each other, none look out of place and together they make a whole.